w8r/isom-layout/README.md

 ## Notes

 My impression - useless.
+The only thing it shows more or less is the nodes with highest degrees.
+Maybe it can be good on simple chains.
 You can endlessly tweak the parametres, but it doesn't give you a nice comprehensible layout.
-So this it a mere exercise in understanding the parameters and nature of the algorithms like that.
+So this a mere exercise in understanding the parameters and nature of the algorithms like this one.

 Also funny observation: it works as if an impatient person was untangling a threadball by randomly pulling the outstanding knots and strings.

 ## License